Arrondissement 19, the place to relax

 Arrondissement 19, districts and metro stations

-Knowing which are the districts of the arrondissement 19 (or of the other arrondissements) is useful so you know what to expect when you choose the area of your accommodation.
+Knowing which are the districts of the arrondissement 19 is useful so you know what to expect when you choose the area of your accommodation.

 The main ones of arrondissement XIX are Villette, Pont-de-Flandre, Amérique, Combat.
 They are all very quiet and residential but also a bit far from the city center.